September 30, 2015

 - Consistent Branding – It is important to display consistent branding across all marketing channels.
 The purpose of which is to differentiate from competitors, increase customer recognition, and reinforce brand identity.

 - Establish an Effective Online Presence – Studies show that digital marketing can no longer be ignored.
 A study conducted by Google and Shopper Science found that shoppers are most likely to switch from ‘undecided’ to ‘decided’ while researching online.
 To have an effective online presence it’s about determining the where, when and how your customers look for information and then presenting them with the right ‘what’ regarding your product or service information at those critical research points.

 - Collaborate with Influencers – Since influencers are viewed by people as credible sources of information, the tendency is to listen to their suggestions and opinions.
 Collaborating with influencers can potentially increase brand awareness and transfer credibility if you’re in a particularly difficult market to crack.

-These are by no means exhaustive, but they offer a place to start!
+These are by no means exhaustive, but they offer a really good place to start!